-This year’s forum will focus more particularly on the biodiversity loss, climate change and environmental degradation as defining challenges of our generation and that require more coordinated and incisive international efforts.
+This year, EDD21 - which was for the first time fully digital - centered the attention on biodiversity loss, climate change and environmental degradation as defining challenges of our generation that require more coordinated and incisive international efforts.

-Youth leading the way to a greener future
+Brainstorming lab: Youth leading the way to a Greener Future

-The role of rural youth in the protection of marine & costal ecosystems
+Project lab: The role of rural youth in the protection of marine and coastal ecosystems